lkq1220/paper-note/part2.md

 ###### Figure 3 Typical data flow in a WUSN between network layers

 ##### 3.2.1 Node design overview
+- Four main subsystems for the hardware WUSN node
+  - Microcontroller Unit (MCU)
+    - gathering the data
+    - process data
+    - run the leak detection algorithms
+    - buffer data into the tranceiver
+    - time
+    - ultra-low power microcontroller
+  - transceiver
+    - send data to the mater node
+  - power management
+    - condition and manage the supplied power
+  - signal conditioning
+    - A/D Conversion

 ##### 3.2.2 Power consumption